-The home postcode, which you provide on your UCAS application, is assessed against geo-demographic profiling datasets ACORN and POLAR 4.
+The home postcode, which you provide on your UCAS application, is assessed against geo-demographic profiling datasets ACORN and POLAR.
 These datasets categorise postcode areas according to a range of characteristics.

-Applicants from POLAR 4 Quintile 1 will automatically receive a reduced offer of up to 2 grades below the standard offer (except Medicine and Foundation programmes)
+Applicants from POLAR 4 quintile 1 will automatically receive a reduced offer of up to two grades below the standard offer (except Medicine and Foundation programmes).

 If you have a disability